 The end quality of your data is almost entirely dependent on how well you clean, transform and integrate it into your business processes.
 If there is even the slightest inconsistency in your initial data, they will seep through to every next move you make.

-Karnad and Tulsan, thus, stress the importance of what is known as drill-down reporting.
-Say, you are doing marketing for a retail brand: The data that you are collecting can be sorted in a number of categories from product and department, to store, city, country and region, to name a few.
+The experts from Computer Weekly stress the importance of drill-down reporting.
+For example, if you are doing marketing for a retail brand: the data that you are collecting can be sorted in a number of categories from product and department, to store, city, country and region, to name a few.

 "The best way to integrate data is at the product level, because then the BI tool can automatically merge it with the higher levels as needed.
 Integrating data directly at the company level, for example, will open up challenges when generating product-level drill-down reports."